adam-douglass/smooth-river-stones/readme.md

 ## Bugs

-- trailing lines with whitespace
+- trailing lines with whitespace in zone